Dominican Friars leaving River Forest priory

 Dominican University in River Forest

-After 86 years, the St. Thomas Aquinas Priory in River Forest will no longer be a residence for Dominican priests. the order announced this week.
+The St. Thomas Aquinas Priory in River Forest will no longer be a residence for Dominican priests, the order announced today.

-The Friars, who are a part of the Province of St. Albert the Great, have been in residence at the landmark campus near Harlem Avenue and Division Street since the verdant stone campus was built in 1926.
+The Friars, who are a part of the Province of St. Albert the Great, have been in residence at the landmark campus near Harlem Avenue and Division Street since 1926.

 The priests will now be housed at other Province sites throughout the Chicago area and elsewhere, including St. Louis.

-Previously known as the House of Studies, the Priory was sold to Dominican University 10 years ago, but Dominican Friars continued to rent residence and office space.
+Previously known as the House of Studies, the Priory was sold to Dominican University 10 years ago, but Dominican Friars continued to live and worship there.

 The decision to close the residence hall comes after a “broad assessment” of the Province’s Chicago area properties.